-For the year 2017-18, teaching will follow guidance given from the Knowsley Scheme of Work.
+For the year 2019-20, teaching will follow guidance given from the latest Knowsley Scheme of Work, which will continue to be updated throughout the year.
 We have confidence that this informed and professionally validated programme of work will support us in developing our own effective Computing curriculum.
 Teachers will plan lessons and programmes of study tailored to the class, based on key objectives and individual need.
 Children are expected to progress at a strong pace and to demonstrate good attitudes to learning and each other in a collaborative environment.